BioDynaMo/biodynamo/util/simulation-template/README.md

 All custom classes and functions that users create to simulate a system should ideally end up here.
 The `test/` folder contains examples for unit tests.
-We strongly encourage our users to follow a test driven development process, i.e. create unit tests for all fundamental building blocks of your simulation.
+We strongly encourage our users to follow a test driven development process, i.e. create unit tests for all fundamental building blocks of their simulation.
 By doing so, you can always be sure that a certain function or a class behaves as you expect it to.
 The `.cc` files in `test/` are automatically linked against the GoogleTest framework.
 For more information, please consult the appropriate